Listening to digital health innovators report 2021

-Future events will be published in due course on the NHSX Eventbrite page
+Future events will be published in due course on their Eventbrite page

 Keep in touch

-This report was written by Paul Hudson, Louis Edozie and Neesa Mangalaparathy on behalf of the Chief Digital Office at NHSX.
-We would like to thank the NHSX Comms team - especially Ellie Munari, innovators and companies for their responses and feedback, and everyone who contributed to the process.
+This report was written by Paul Hudson, Louis Edozie and Neesa Mangalaparathy on behalf of the Chief Digital Officer at the NHS Transformation Directorate.
+We would like to thank the Comms team - especially Ellie Munari, innovators and companies for their responses and feedback, and everyone who contributed to the process.

 Responses to the poll that was circulated before the event on 8 December 2020 were collated into themes.
 The table below shows the number of topics that fell into each of the five identified themes.
 Additional topics that did not fall into these themes were placed in "other".